 I personally prefer a waterproof rain jacket to an umbrella.
 I recommend a folding jacket that’s small and lightweight, because:

 1 – It takes up less space than an umbrella;

 3 – It’s an extra warm layer;

 4 – If it’s large enough, it can cover your purse or bag as well.

 If you don’t have one already, get a rain jacket before your trip to London.

 The power plugs in the UK are Type G and the voltage is 220-240V.
 If you’re visiting from a country that uses a different plug and/or voltage, you will need a travel adaptor.

-Get and adaptor or two online before your trip.
-You want to buy it in advance, as it would be more expensive to buy at the airport.
+If you buy it in advance you’ll save some money, as it would be more expensive to buy at the airport.

-If you’re already in the UK and need an adaptor, beware that some shops will overcharge unprepared tourists, but there’s no need to pay too much for something so basic.
-I found the cheapest adaptor at Argos.
+If you’re already in the UK and need an adaptor, beware that some shops will overcharge unprepared tourists, but there’s no need to pay too much for something so basic – best buy it online before you go.

 Oyster is the unlikely name of London’s public transport card.